 All Funding Expended by: April 30, 2026 (No carryover allowed)

-Montana INBRE is soliciting proposals for Pilot Planning grants, Pilot Projects, and Major Research Projects in the areas of basic biomedical science, environmental health, public health, infectious diseases, rural and/or Native American health disparities, and food security/sovereignty.
+Montana INBRE is soliciting proposals for Major Research Projects, Pilot Research Projects, and Pilot Planning Grants in the areas of basic biomedical science, environmental health, public health, infectious diseases, rural and/or Native American health disparities, and food security/sovereignty.
 Montana INBRE strives to develop a diversified research portfolio that spans bench science, social science, and community engagement spheres and seeks to include all academic institutions across the Montana INBRE network.
 Within these general areas, proposals must address at least one of Montana INBRE’s research priority areas:

 • Basic biomedical science